trphume/seatlect-services/database/README.md

   "name": "String",
   "description": "String",
   "items": "Array<menu_item>",
-  "default": "Boolean"
 }
 ```

 - **name** - This uniquely identifies a menu template within the array of other menu in the business object
 - **description** - Short description of the menu template
 - **items** - Array of menu_item objects
-- **default** - If true indicates that this menu should be on display in the mobile application

 #### `menu_item`